 While treaty law contains no specific obligation to repress such violations, the duty to suppress them has been interpreted to include their repression.
-It has also been judicially recognized that individuals can be held criminally responsible for violations of common Article 3 and Additional Protocol II.
-Article 8 of the Statute of the International Criminal Court (ICC) reflects this.
+It has also been judicially recognised that individuals can be held criminally responsible for violations of common Article 3 and Additional Protocol II.
+Article 8 of the ICC Statute reflects this.